6th January 2020

-- Impact – Invest with the intention to generate measurable environmental and social impact, alongside a financial return.
+Impact – Invest with the intention to generate measurable environmental and soc

 Environmental Social and Corporate Governance (ESG) issues such as climate change and the transition to a low-carbon economy can have an impact on investments.
 Funds with an ESG focus aim to reduce ESG risks by decreasing investments in companies with a worse than average ESG profile (for example, companies with very high carbon emissions).
 The funds also aim to increase exposure to companies with a favourable ESG profile (for example, companies successfully generating income from low-carbon goods and services).